sonjahar/sonjahar/README.md

 ### I'm Sonja, a kiwi studying Computing and Software Systems at University of Melbourne

-Unfortunately, currently all my repos are private as they are university projects!
+Unfortunately, currently all my repos/projects are private or under organizations as they are university projects!
 Hopefully will be working on public ones soon :)
 Skills:
  • Python, Java, C, mySQL
  • Docker, VMs, Git (lol)